mayouni/stzlib/libraries/stzlib/doc/narrations/stz-string-insert-substrings-narration.md

 ## Customization with InsertSubstringsXT()

-For more control over the formatting, Softanza offers `InsertSubstrings**XT**()`, an eXTended version of the function.
+For more control over the formatting, Softanza offers `InsertSubstringsXT()`, an eXTended version of the function.
 This allows developers to customize various aspects of the insertion:

 ```ring
 o1 = new stzString("All our software versions must be updated!")